whatrocks/blog/src/pages/2020-04-07-notes-on-nike-missile-site-sf-88l/index.md

 ![trash](./images/trash.jpg)

-This experience now lends more credence to the apocraphal story of how those Oakland shipping container lift thingies became proto AT-ATs for a day-dreaming Lucas.
+This experience now lends more credence to the apocryphal story of how those Oakland shipping container lift thingies became proto AT-ATs for a day-dreaming Lucas.

 Anyway, as mentioned, here's what I scribbled down during the tour: